Factbox: Euro zone decides new measures to end debt crisis

-BRUSSELS Euro zone leaders bolstered their crisis-fighting arsenal on Friday by giving their bailout funds more flexibility to stabilize bond markets and to directly recapitalize banks in future.
+BRUSSELS Euro zone leaders bolstered their crisis-fighting arsenal on Friday by giving their bailout funds more flexibility to stabilise bond markets and to directly recapitalise banks in future.

 Below are the main elements of the decisions.